CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     - 🟨 Assemble, update, annotate (Metadata is **Complete**)
     - 🟩 Index, curate, distribute (Metadata is made **Available**)
     - 🟦 Verify (Metadata is **Correct** or **Compliant**)
+- When a role interacts with an SBOM, we call them an SBOM Author.

 ```mermaid
 stateDiagram-v2